Understanding how nonprofits build meaningful connections through authentic communication

 When people decide to support a nonprofit, they follow clear patterns and priorities:

 Values come first.
 People support organizations that reflect their own beliefs about how the world should work—even more than having any personal connection to an organization.
 Real impact comes next.
-They want to see actual change happening in communities.
+People want to see actual change happening in communities.
 Next, they look for clear missions they can understand quickly.
 They look for honest information about how money gets used.
 And they want straightforward explanations of what organizations actually do.
-Traditional brand strength and modern appearances matter less than these fundamental connections.
+Traditional branding and a modern appearance matter less than these fundamental elements of connection.

 Values show up in everything an organization does—the issues it works on, how it approaches problems, who it partners with, the words it uses, and even how it looks.
-Every choice tells part of a larger story about what matters.
-Look at how Human Rights First and Human Rights Watch approach similar issues and are working toward similar outcomes with different voices and visual styles, each authentic to their own way of working.
+Every choice tells part of a larger story about what an organization cares about.
+Look at how Human Rights First and Human Rights Watch approach similar issues through vastly different digital experiences and are working toward similar outcomes.
+Even though they have different voices and visual styles, each are authentic to their own way of working, and create distinct perceptions about each organization.

-Organizations need to show their impact, not just describe it.
-This means moving beyond activity reports into stories of real change.
-Instead of using sector terms like “advocacy,” they might describe registering voters or organizing community meetings.
-Rather than talking about “capacity building,” they can explain how they develop community leaders or strengthen local organizations.
-The specific contents matter more in public communications.
+Organizations should strive to show their impact, not just describe it.
+This means both keeping people aware of progress (action is important) and telling stories of real change.
+Many organizations tell stories of “advocacy.”
+Instead, they might position this work through stories that talk about registering voters or organizing community meetings.
+Rather than talking about “capacity building,” they can tell stories that demonstrate how they develop community leaders and strengthen the leaders within organizations.

 Building Stronger Public Connection